 C– constant calculated manually for a specific car camera (data obtained for a specific test image dataset).

-For test experiment is not important to define the absolute value of distance, it is more important to calculate distance metric to understand how far pedestrian stands from the vehicle.
+For test experiment it is not important to define the absolute value of distance, it is more important to calculate the distance metric to understand how far pedestrian stands from the vehicle.